 - 18.5 If a driver is parking with your permission, they must have the chance to read the terms and conditions before they enter into the contract with you.
 If, having had that opportunity, they decide not to park but choose to leave the car park, you must provide them with a reasonable grace period to leave, as they will not be bound by your parking contract. - 18.6 The wording you include on your specific parking terms signage is your decision.
-However, you should try to use plain and intelligible language in all your signs and information. - 18.7 You must not offer just a premium-rate number.
-If you do have a premium-rate number, you must also offer a standard-rate number you can be contacted on. - 18.8 You should display the BPA and AOS logos on all sites.
-This will help the public to see that you are a legitimate operator, and show that the site is run properly. - 18.9 Important: you may have to give other information on signs and notices under companies and consumer protection law and other legislation. - 18.10 So that disabled motorists can decide whether they want to use the site, there should be at least one sign containing the terms and conditions for parking that can be viewed without needing to leave the vehicle.
+However, you should try to use plain and intelligible language in all your signs and information.
+You can see the BPA's recommendations on signs, including suggested content and pictograms, in the Operators' Handbook. - 18.7 You should display the BPA and AOS logos on all sites.
+This will help the public to see that you are a legitimate operator, and show that the site is run properly. - 18.8 Important: you may have to give other information on signs and notices under companies and consumer protection law and other legislation. - 18.9 So that disabled motorists can decide whether they want to use the site, there should be at least one sign containing the terms and conditions for parking that can be viewed without needing to leave the vehicle.
 Ideally this sign should be close to any parking bays set aside for disabled motorists.